ICML 2026 · Camera-ready · June 2026

 Indirect Prompt Injection in LLM Agent Frameworks: A Comparative Study

-A controlled empirical study across LangChain, MCP, and the Anthropic API.
-3,274 trials measuring how injected instructions propagate through multi-step agent pipelines.
+A controlled empirical study across LangChain, MCP, and the Anthropic API, run exclusively on Claude Sonnet 4.
+3,274 trials, 42 attack payloads, measuring how injected instructions propagate through multi-step agent pipelines.
 Task framing, not framework architecture, drives vulnerability.

 Frameworks Studied